Concurrent Session - Day 2 - Sirius Room

 Stephanie is a Nutritionist and Antenatal teacher and has been working with parents and children for over 20 years in the fields of pre and post birth education, parent support and early years nutrition.

 In both the UK and Western Australia, she has worked with expectant couples in preparing for childbirth and the early postnatal period, helping navigate the joys and challenges that come with new parenthood.

 Stephanie spends her time in Perth delivering parent workshops to support parent child attachment and is currently studying for Master of Counselling at Notre Dame.
-She is also a committee member of the Australian Association of Infant Mental Health WA branch.
+She works at Communicare for the South East Metro Parenting Support Service (SEMPSS) and is also a committee member of the Australian Association of Infant Mental Health WA branch.

 Stephanie believes the early years represent a crucial time for an infant’s future health and wellbeing outcomes, and works to support mothers and fathers who are struggling with the most important job of all; being a ‘good enough’ parent.

 While in a refuge the infant’s physical needs are met, but what about their emotional needs, and why is this important?

 Nurturing relationships begin before birth.
 Babies’ brains are sensitive to both the physical health environment of the mothers’ uterus and the relational environment beyond it.